2.11 BETA

 Key Definitions

-• Gradient ($m$): The steepness of a line, calculated as $\frac{\text{change in } y}{\text{change in } x}$.
+• Gradient (mm): The steepness of a line, calculated as change in ychange in x\frac{\text{change in } y}{\text{change in } x}.

 • Parabola: The characteristic U-shaped or n-shaped curve of a quadratic function.